RohanRajesh55/ecommerce_churn_prediction/README.md

 ## 🧪 How to Run

-### 1. Model Training and Evaluation
+### 1. Train and Evaluate the Model:

-Run the following command to execute the complete training and evaluation pipeline:
+Run the following to execute the full training pipeline:

 ```bash
 python main.py
 ```

-This script will:
+What this does:

-- Load and preprocess the dataset.
+- Loads and preprocesses the dataset.
-- Train the XGBoost model (with optional hyperparameter tuning).
+- Trains the XGBoost model with optional hyperparameter tuning.
-- Evaluate the model using various metrics.
+- Evaluates performance metrics.
-- Save both the standalone model and the full pipeline (preprocessor + model) for deployment.
+- Saves the standalone model and the preprocessor + model pipeline.

----

-### 2. Model Deployment (Streamlit App)
+### 2. Deploy the Model with Streamlit:

-To launch the interactive web app:
+Start the interactive web app with:

 ```bash
 streamlit run app/deploy.py
 ```

-This will open a browser window with a form where you can input customer details and receive a churn prediction along with its probability.
+You’ll see a form in your browser where you can input customer details to get churn predictions and probabilities.

 ---

 ## 🧩 Dependencies

-Key dependencies include:
+Main dependencies include:

 - `pandas`
 - `numpy`